microsoft/frontend-appsells/README.md

 The Azure functions to make this solution work are very simple, they live in the `/api` folder.

-In `/api/SharedCode/overhide.js` we have three tiny functions that call the [two ledger APIs](https://overhide.io/2020/09/06/remuneration-api.html) (`is-signature-valid` and `get-transactions`) from the back-end (Azure functions).
+In `/api/SharedCode/overhide.js` we have four tiny functions that call the [two ledger APIs](https://overhide.io/2020/09/06/remuneration-api.html) (`is-signature-valid` and `get-transactions`) from the back-end (Azure functions).
+The API calls use a bearer-token `Authorization` header with [a retrieved token](https://token.overhide.io/swagger.html).
 This is all that's needed for the back-end to validate authN and authZ.
-The APIs are detailed [here](https://test.ohledger.com/swagger.html) for dollars and [here](https://rinkeby.ethereum.overhide.io/swagger.html) for ethers.
+The APIs are detailed [here](https://test.ledger.overhide.io/swagger.html) for dollars and [here](https://rinkeby.ethereum.overhide.io/swagger.html) for ethers.

 See how this `/api/SharedCode/overhide.js` is used in the *RunFeature* Azure function.
 This small utility file is all you need for your projects.